Liverpool face Sparta Prague, Brighton draw Roma as Europa League and Europa Conference League last-16 draws made

 Europa Conference League holders West Ham face German team Freiburg, while Rangers are up against two-time European champions Benfica from Portugal.

+Aston Villa will meet Dutch giants Ajax in the last 16 of the Europa Conference League.

-The Europa League final will take place in Dublin on May 22.
-Villa will learn their fate in the Europa Conference League last 16 draw at midday on Friday.
+The Europa League final will take place in Dublin on May 22, with the Conference League final taking place in Athens a week later.

 Liverpool reached the knockout phase of Europe's second-tier competition by topping Group E.